Lemick/hoverfly-ui/README.md

 simulations.
 This tool saves time by allowing developers to create and edit simulations using a simple UI instead of manually modifying a JSON file.

+If you found this plugin helpful, please consider starring the repository!

 ## Intellij Plugin

 You can download the plugin from the marketplace [here](https://plugins.jetbrains.com/plugin/22779-hoverfly-editor)